rcamach7/crypto-exchange/readme.md

 ## Key Features

-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore
+- Users can view, purchase and sell crypto coins at real-time prices.
+They can also filter and sort through crypto coins.
+Profile overview showcases users total investments performances, along with a breakdown of their investment wallet.
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore
+- Front end built using Typescript with React.
+Utilized MUI Components, styled components, and SCSS for a responsive UX.
+Back end server built with Node, Express, and MongoDB, using a 3rd party API for real-time crypto prices.
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore
+- Implemented user authentication, data validation/sanitation on client and server, custom React hooks, lifecycle hooks, error handling on API calls, and much more.

 #### Built Using:

-- react, create-react-app, axios, uuid, react-router-dom, sass, font awesome icon's, socket-io-client, useEffect, useState, useContext, React.Context, axios interceptors, custom hooks, hash router, promise based functions, async/await, custom API, moment etc...
+- react, typescript, mongoose, MUI components, styled-components, animate.css, axios interceptors, react-router-dom, sass, useEffect, useState, Context API, custom hooks, hash router, promise based functions, async/await, custom API, moment etc...

 #### How to install and run?